informatica-unica/ocaml-challenge/2/alternative/README.md

 # Alternative

 Define a function with type:
 ```ocaml
 ( <|> ) : 'a option -> 'a option -> 'a option
 ```

-That returns the first value available within the `Some` tag or `None` if both arguments are `None`.
+that returns the first value available within the `Some` tag or `None` if both arguments are `None`.

 Here are some unit tests:
 ```ocaml
 assert (None <|> Some false = Some false);;
 assert (Some true <|> None <|> Some false = Some true);;